survivejs/webpack-book/manuscript/building_with_webpack/02_splitting_bundles.md

 Caching comes with its own problems.
 One of those is cache invalidation.
 We'll discuss a potential approach related to that in the next part of this book.

 Bundle splitting isn't the only way out.
-In the *Code Splitting* chapter we will discuss a more granular technique that allows us to load code on demand.
+In the next chapter we will discuss a more granular technique known as *code splitting* that allows us to load code on demand.

 ## Adding Something to Split